xapax/security/connections.md

 ```

 ### Custom headers

-WE might receive a 403 error if we don't include a user-agent.
+We might receive a `403` error if we don't include a user-agent.
 Or we might want to send a specific header.
 We can do that the following way.

 ```python
 import requests